 This is not a hunting gun, so the typical velocities of projectiles fired from this gun are well below those of more powerful hunting air rifles.
 According to SIG SAUER, the maximum velocity of pellets fired from this gun is 430 fps.

 Here is the velocity information I recorded:

 |H&N Sport Barracuda Match domed pellet (10.65 gr)||313 fps|

 |SIG SAUER Match Ballistic Alloy flat point pellet (5.25 gr)||421 fps|

 The average velocity numbers do not tell the whole story.
 As you fire, each subsequent round drops in velocity.
 So, you may start a string of shots above 400 fps, but by the time you are at the 10th, you could be down around 300 fps.

-With each CO2 cylinder, I was able to fire two magazines worth of pellets (60 pellets total) out of the gun before velocities dropped too low to reliably hit the targets.
+With each CO2 cylinder, I could fire two magazines worth of pellets (60 pellets total) out of the gun before velocities dropped too low to hit the targets reliably.
 Environmental factors can influence this.
-As points of reference, it was about 85˚ F, humid and I was only about 20′ above sea level when shooting this pistol.
+As points of reference, it was about 85?
+F, humid and I was only about 20′ above sea level when shooting this pistol.